Last Modified: 27 Nov 2012

 Today we travel to Arenal (approx. 2-3 hours) and have the chance to visit the still active volcano.

 The volcano’s inner workings also mean that the area has a number of thermal springs where hot, lava-heated water gushes to the surface.
 These springs have been turned into a number of thermal pools and waterfalls, often surrounded by foliage, an ideal chance to relax.
-The pools are probably best visited in the evening when, if you are lucky and the cloud is not low, you may get to see a great pyrotechnic display from the volcano.

 This morning we head out for a guided tour in Arenal National Park.
 The trails of this national park pass through interesting dwarf cloudforest where the rich bird life includes several species of hummingbird and Costa Rica’s national bird, the clay-coloured robin; renowned for its melodious song.